 The development of private plantations and in particular the coordination of activities on production and planting of seedlings, will require organization of interested foresters in associations in each village or local community.
 Particular attention will need to be paid to the integration of women in associations of foresters.
-Once organized their capacity building will be fundamental to facilitate the

-The choice of species plays on the sensitivity of plantations with harmful impacts of climate change. implementation of the technical and socio-organizational stages of a reforestation campaign.
+Once organized their capacity building will be fundamental to facilitate the implementation of the technical and socio-organizational stages of a reforestation campaign.
 Activities of these associations are not limited to reforestation but extend to the sharing of acquired knowledge in the field.